LABMATT/DownloadManager/readme.txt

 https://download.labmatt.space/?dlid=1&auto=0
 THIS BREAKS DOWN TO: //https://HOST NAME/?dlid= A NUBMER FROM 0 to 65535 &auto= 0 or 1 for auto download on page open

-// URL php term "auto=" allows the files to be auto downloaded when the page is opened. if(auto == 1) THEN AUTO DOWNLAOD ON PAGE OPEN. if(auto == 0) THEN DO NOTHING ON PAGE OPEN.
+// URL php term "auto=" allows the files to be auto downloaded when the page is opened. if(auto == 2) DIRECT REDIRECT. if(auto == 1) THEN AUTO DOWNLAOD ON PAGE OPEN. if(auto == 0) THEN DO NOTHING ON PAGE OPEN.